 Visual Motion Sensitivity (VMS) is a way to assess for appropriate functioning of vestibular-ocular reflex (VOR) cancellation.
 VOR cancellation allows for suppression of the vestibular-ocular reflex so that combined head-eye tracking of a moving object is possible.

-Below are exercises that you can work on to improve tolerance and performance of activities associated with VMS.
+Below are some exercises that you can work on to improve tolerance and performance of activities associated with VMS.
 These exercises may cause increased symptoms.
-Try to work through these symptoms, however, if they continue to increase, take a break and return to the exercises once the symptoms have decreased in intensity.
-If you are noticing persistent symptoms that are difficult to work through, take frequent breaks or decrease the speed at which you are moving through the exercises.
+You should try to work through these symptoms, however, if they continue to increase, take a break and return to the exercises once the symptoms have decreased in intensity.
+If you are noticing persistent symptoms that are difficult to work through, try taking frequent breaks or try decreasing the speed at which you are moving through the exercises.